What Goes Wrong with Basement Waterproofing?

 Incorrect System Selection: Using the wrong combination of waterproofing systems and not including a drained cavity (Type C) where necessary to provide repairability.

-Substandard Installation: Untrained labor, rushed timelines, or lack of supervision during membrane application.
-The specialist waterproofing contractor must have a fully recorded quality control system and, fully employed qualified staff.
+Substandard Installation: Untrained labour, rushed timelines, or lack of supervision during membrane application.
+The specialist waterproofing contractor must have a fully recorded quality control system and fully employed qualified staff.

 PREVENTION STRATEGIES: GETTING IT RIGHT